gitenter/gitenter/capsid/README.md

 Install Tomcat 8.
 Then `sudo chmod 777 /var/lib/tomcat8/webapps` and put the `.war` file into that folder.
 The site is accessible from `http://localhost:8080/capsid-0.0.1-alpha/`.

+Need to update the git home folder in `enterovirus.capsid.config.GitConfig.java`.

 ## Testing URLs

 ```
 http://localhost:8888/api/users/ann/
 http://localhost:8888/api/organizations/gov
 ```